-By rescuing excess perishable and prepared food within Napa County, delivery to other organizations serving our most vulnerable children, adults, and families.
-We can address the critical issues of food insecurity and wasted food in our communities.
+By rescuing excess perishable and prepared food within Napa County and delivering it to other organizations serving our most vulnerable children, adults, and families, we can address critical issues of food insecurity and wasted food in our communities.

 Our Food Rescue Method

-Food donated to Feeding It Forward is not warehoused, but instead transported quickly to ensure freshness and appeal to various programs, shelters, and other organizations working to eliminate food insecurity
+Food donated to Feeding It Forward is not warehoused, but instead is transported quickly to ensure freshness and appeal to various programs, shelters, and other organizations working to eliminate food insecurity.